paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

    already mentioned, approval voting and disputes are running concurrently, but not only that, they race with each other!
-A node might simultaneously start participating in a dispute via the dispute coordinator, due to learning about a dispute via dispute-distribution for example, while also participating in approval voting.
+A node might simultaneously start participating in a dispute via the dispute coordinator, due to learning about a dispute via dispute-distribution, while also participating in approval voting.
 So if we don't import approval votes before the dispute concluded, we actually are making sure that no local vote is present and any honest node will cast an explicit vote in addition to its approval vote: The